KennethScott/ChannelsDVR-Log-Monitor/README.md

 location, make the necessary changes, and mount it when you run the container, or run the container passing settings as environment variables.

 There are really only 2 required settings as everything else will default:
-1. Either specify the ChannelsBaseUrl manually, OR run docker in Host mode so it can automatically find the server via Bonjour.
+1. Either specify the ChannelsDVRServerBaseUrl manually, OR run docker in Host mode so it can automatically find the server via Bonjour.
 1. Your EmailSettings for notifications